Caleb S.

 FAQ Icon

-You should aim at adding at least 15 to 20 entries in your annotated bibliography.
-But, it depends on the kind of paper and your teacher’s requirements also.
+You should aim at adding at least 15 to 20 annotated bibliography entries.
+But, it also depends on the kind of paper and your teacher’s requirements.

 How do you explain credibility in an annotated bibliography?